-The graduate minor in Moving Image Studies trains students from a variety of disciplinary fields in the critical analysis of the moving image in its disparate yet interrelated forms.
+The graduate minor in Moving Image Studies (MIMS) trains students from a variety of disciplinary fields in the critical analysis of the moving image in its disparate yet interrelated forms.
 Drawing from the faculty's extensive research interests and expertise, the curriculum brings together discourses ranging from film theory to media studies, from the philosophy of the image to the history of technology, and beyond.

 This group is conceived as a cohort of faculty and graduate students from various departments engaged in Moving Image Studies and provides a forum for group study, viewing, presentations and discussion.
 The group meets regularly during the semesters; for current dates see the events listing on CSCL's Film & Media Studies page.

 For the current semester schedule and past group events click here.

 To be added to the MIMS listserv to receive information on upcoming events, courses, and news of interest, please e-mail email@example.com with your name and preferred e-mail address.